xdanielsb/concurrent-trains/Readme.md

 #### Description of the repository
 The source code was created from scratch

+ - src/
- - src/    -> Contains all the source code as well as the assets to run it
+  - Contains all the source code as well as the assets to run it
+ - bin/
- - bin/    -> Binary files
+  - Binary files
+ - assets/
- - diagram -> Contains the static diagram of the code
+  - Contains the static diagram of the code and the image of the GUI description

 ### Diagram
 The below diagram shows the static diagram of the controller and model of the application.